tylerharter/cs301-projects/fall19/p9/stage2.md

 #### Question 39: Combine all the files in the directories `data` and `broken_file`, and find the total number of reviews.

 **Hint**: You can still use your `get_reviews` function defined in stage 1.
 Write the data gathered from the directory `broken_data` into a new json file (say `broken_data.json`), and then use `get_reviews('review4.csv', 'broken_data.json')` to parse the data.
 Then do not forget to delete the new file using the command `os.remove('broken_data.json')`, so it does not affect your answers to any of your other questions.

-Of course, you are free to solve this problem by other means if you wish to do so.

 #### Question 40: What is the percentage of change in the average rating changed for the product 'Fire Tablet, 7 Display, Wi-Fi, 8 GB - Includes Special Offers, Magenta', because of the addition of the new data?